bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 npm audit fix
 ```

-At this point you've fixed every vulnerability that can be safely and easily fixed with simple modules updates, so what ever is left now is going to need some careful consideration.

-Check your current list of vulnerabilities one more time with `npm audit`, and hope to see as few remaining vulnerabilities as possible!
+Check your current list of vulnerabilities one more time with `npm audit`, and hope to see as few remaining vulnerabilities as possible 🤞

-At this point, we move from deterministic process to human judgement.
+At this point you've fixed every vulnerability that can be safely and easily fixed with simple module updates.
+So, what ever vulnerabilities remain need careful consideration.
+In other words, we move from a deterministic process to human judgement.

 ### Applying your Best Judgement